-I have studied with critically acclaimed musicians such as Alan Pasqua, Bob Mintzer, Russell Ferrante, Dr. Joan Purswell, Paul Taub, Dawn Clement, Anne Drummond, Benny Green, and many more.
-Selected performances include the likes of Wynton Marsalis, Miguel Zenon, Wycliffe Gordon, Clarence Acox, Byron Vannoy, Jon Hamar, and the Garfield High School A Jazz Ensemble.
-I have toured and competed nationally and internationally in my youth, but have recently turned my focus towards the sciences as my career path.
+As part of my undergraduate degree in jazz performance and preceding career, I have studied with critically acclaimed musicians such as Alan Pasqua, Bob Mintzer, Russell Ferrante, Dr. Joan Purswell, Paul Taub, Dawn Clement, Anne Drummond, Benny Green, and many more.
+Selected performances include the likes of Wynton Marsalis, Miguel Zenon, Wycliffe Gordon, Clarence Acox, Byron Vannoy, and Jon Hamar.
+I have toured and competed nationally and internationally in my youth, but have turned my focus towards the sciences as my career path.